aica-technology/docker-images/toolkits/README.md

 > You may also need to install custom versions of PyTorch that are built for Tegra (or compile wheels from source).
 You
 > may refer to the this [NVIDIA](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048) forum post.
 >
-> That also means that l4t images are can not be used in a drop-in fashion with other multiarch images, as the may
+> That also means that l4t images can not be used in a drop-in fashion with other multiarch images, as the may
 > contain different library version and/or dependencies.

 ## Using registry images